jadijadi/lpic1book/content/1025_use_rpm_and_yum_package_management.md

 > You can shorten the command when using `zypper`, so `zypper se tmux` will _search_ for tmux.

-#### Other tools
+## Other tools
 YUM and RPM are the main package managers on Fedora, RHEL & Centos but other tools are also available.
-As mentioned, the SUSE uses `YaST`, and some modern desktops \(KDE & Gnome\) use `PackageKit` which is a graphical tool.
+As mentioned, SUSE uses `YaST`, and some modern desktops \(KDE & Gnome\) use `PackageKit` which is a graphical tool.
 It is also good to note that the `dnf` suite is also gaining popularity and is pre-installed on Fedora systems.